ChosunOne/merkle_bit/README.md

 It should be noted that any serialization scheme will work with starling, provided you implement the ```Encode``` and ```Decode``` traits for the node types.

-Currently integrated tree hashing schemes include:
+Currently, integrated tree hashing schemes include:
 * `Blake2b` via `blake2_rfc`
 * `Groestl` via `groestl`
 * `SHA2` via `openssl`